phthom/IBMCloudPrivate/1-ICPInstallationLab.md

 ![bx CLI](./images/bxCLI.png)

-the **ic** command is a generic command for all the IBM Cloud (private and public).
+the **ibmcloud** command is a generic command for all the IBM Cloud (private and public).
 The former name bx comes from Bluemix.
-You can also use **ibmcloud** instead of ic or bx.

-The ic command is using **plugins** to add some features.
-Now, download the ic pr **plugin** to get the ICP specific commands:
+The ibmcloud command is using **plugins** to add some features.
+Now, download the ibmcloud pr **plugin** to get the ICP specific commands:

 ```console
 wget https://ipaddress:8443/api/cli/icp-linux-amd64 --no-check-certificate